Simple Algorithms for Bad Triangle Transversals with Applications to Correlation Clustering: Introduction

-Even more simple and scalable \cc approximations---at the expense of worse approximation guarantees---are obtained by finding \emph{integral} bad triangle covers, without solving $\lptriangle$ \cite{pmlr-v162-veldt22a,bengali2023faster,CDbalmaseda}.
-The typical way to obtain an integral bad triangle cover is to simply pick all the edges from a maximal set of edge-disjoint bad triangles, as mentioned before.
+Even more simple and scalable \cc approximations (at the expense of worse approximation guarantees) are obtained by directly finding feasible bad triangle covers, without solving $\lptriangle$ \cite{pmlr-v162-veldt22a,bengali2023faster,CDbalmaseda}.
+The typical way to obtain such covers is to simply pick all the edges from a maximal set of edge-disjoint bad triangles, as mentioned before.
 These are then subsequently transformed into valid clusters, for example by running pivot on some auxiliary graph.
-This is the MatchFlipPivot routine devised by \citet{pmlr-v162-veldt22a}, and yields a 6-approximation for CC.
+This is the MatchFlipPivot routine devised by Veldt \yrcite{pmlr-v162-veldt22a}, and yields a 6-approximation for CC.
 Using Theorem~\ref{thm:random1} and Theorem~\ref{thm:optcc}, we improve this to a $(3+\epsilon)$-approximation for \cc with similar runtime as MatchFlipPivot.

-\subsection{Other related work}
+\section{Other Related Work}

-For covering triangles in unsigned graphs, \citet{kortsarz2010approximating} showed that this problem can be used to approximate vertex cover on triangle-free graphs, which is as hard to approximate as vertex cover on general graphs.
-They also provided $(k-1)$-approximations for covering cycles of length $k$, which extends the results of \cite{KRIVELEVICH1995281} from $k=3$ to any $k$. \citet{chalermsook2020multi} proved a strengthened statement of \citet{KRIVELEVICH1995281} results for \emph{multiset} transversals, where triangle should intersect at least a fixed number of edges from the multiset.
+Kortsarz et~al. \yrcite{kortsarz2010approximating} showed that the problem of covering triangles in unsigned graphs can be used to approximate vertex cover on triangle-free graphs, which is as hard to approximate as vertex cover on general graphs.
+They also provided $(k-1)$-approximations for covering cycles of length $k$, thereby extending the results by Krivelevich \yrcite{KRIVELEVICH1995281} from $k=3$ to any $k>3$.

+Chalermsook et~al. \yrcite{chalermsook2020multi} proved a strengthened extension of Krivelevich \yrcite{KRIVELEVICH1995281} to multiset transversals, where a triangle should intersect at least a fixed number of edges from the multiset.

-We also mention the work of \citet{chapuy2014packing}, where they showed a method that returns a triangle transversal of size at most $2x - \sqrt{x/6}+1$, where $x$ is the LP optimum of the triangle transversal problem.
+We also mention the work of Chapuy et~al. \yrcite{chapuy2014packing}, which shows a method returning a triangle transversal of size at most $2x - \sqrt{x/6}+1$, where $x$ is the optimum of the standard LP relaxation of the unsigned triangle transversal problem.
 This gives a $(2-o(1))$-approximation for covering triangles in unsigned graphs.
-Their results also extend to unsigned multigraphs.
+They provide similar results for unsigned multigraphs.